jfroelich/rss-reader/src/image-size-filter/image-size-filter.md

 * TODO: support "foo-730x420-bar.jpg"
 * TODO: support both - and _ delimiters
 * TODO: always return dimensions, just return 0s on failure, so that caller no longer cares if defined or not

+## unorganized test notes and todos
+* need to test against local resource
+* in order to test against local resource, i need to investigate how to load a local resource
+* another idea, maybe host the local files on github and access the raw file somehow
+* also need a freely licensed small image

+TODO: move this comment somewhere, i dunno, github issue
+TODO: research http://exercism.io/ svg loading issue Actually there is now a separate issue.
+It's not finding any urls.
+Something is up with parsing.
+Viewing source shows stuff.
+Actually it might even be in fetching it?
+Yeah, it serves up garbage when I fetch it, completely different.
+Perhaps because of no cookies or some header.
+So I can't test that particular url until I figure out the problem ok the size was getting loaded, attribute filter didn't whitelist image sizes